astagi/YMCA/README.md

 Makefile for building Android apps using Ant.

-I made it cause I'm on vacation and I brought just my slow netbook with me.
+I made it cause I'm on vacation and I have just my (slow^33) netbook with me.
 Do you think I wanna run Eclipse on it? :)

 Requirements
 ------------